 The meaning is “The Clear Proof” or “Evidence” and is the 98th Surah of the Qur’an.
 It is a short surah consisting of 8 ayats.

-This surah address why it was necessary for Allah to send down His messenger with The Quran.
-The surah opens by addressing the polytheists of Arabia, as well as those amongst the People of the Book who had fallen into disbelief.
+This Surah address why it was necessary for Allah to send down His messenger with The Qur’an.
+It begins with an ayat discussing the polytheists of Arabia, as well as the People of the Book who had fallen into disbelief.
 They needed a ‘clear proof’ or ‘evidence’ which is what Allah had sent them.

 Bismillah Hir Rahman Nir Raheem

 In the name of Allah, The Most Gracious and The Most Merciful

 Lam ya kunil lazeena kafaru min ahlil kitaabi wal mushri keena mun fak keena hattaa ta-tiya humul bayyinah